-Brief description of the programme - outlining key activities and flagship events (including start and closing ceremonies).
+Brief description of the programme - outline key activities and flagship events (including start and closing ceremonies).
 If a call for projects will be launched the timeframe should also be indicated.

-List of main partners and stakeholders - including public, private, third sector and education/research organisations working across different sectors (agriculture, heritage, hospitality, health, education etc.).
+List of main partners and stakeholders - include public, private, third sector and education/research organisations working across different sectors (agriculture, heritage, hospitality, health, education etc.).

-Focus areas - demonstrating how the region will reflect the 'Focus Areas' of the Regions of Gastronomy (which of these areas will be particularly highlighted and how).
+Focus areas - demonstrate how the region will reflect the 'Focus Areas' of the Regions of Gastronomy (which of these areas will be particularly highlighted and how).

-Platform collaboration - highlighting foreseen collaborations with other awarded or candidate Regions of Gastronomy.
+Platform collaboration - highlight foreseen collaborations with other awarded or candidate Regions of Gastronomy.

-Joint projects - explaining how the region will collaborate in the Young Chef Award, Film Food Menu, Local Food Gift Challenge and Top Visitor Experience and/or other joint initiatives of the Platform.
+Joint projects - explain how the region will collaborate in the Young Chef Award, Film Food Menu, International Food Gift Challenge and Top Visitor Experience Portal and/or other joint initiatives of the Platform.

-Legacy - indicating how activities organised for the Region of Gastronomy title year will be sustainable over the longer term.
+Legacy - indicate how activities organised for the Region of Gastronomy title year will be sustainable and economically viable over the longer term.

-Sustainability - outlining methodology and timeline for developing a sustainable/gastronomy development plan.
+Sustainability - outline methodology and timeline to agree on a sustainability and gastronomic revival development plan.

-Citizen engagement - explaining how the minds and hearts of local citizens will be touched (local communication campaigns).
+Citizen engagement - explain how the minds and hearts of local citizens will be touched (local communication campaigns).

-Education - outlining projects with school children and other educational courses,
+Education - list projects with school children and other educational courses.

-SMEs - outlining steps that will be taken to ensure that SMEs are involved and can also benefit from the title's outcomes.
+SMEs - outline steps that will be taken to ensure that SMEs are involved and can also benefit from the title's outcomes.

-Budget - detailing the economic provision for each activity foreseen and funding sources.
+Budget - detail the economic provision for each activity foreseen and funding sources.

-External marketing plan - outlining the main target groups and main means of communication with these groups.
+External marketing plan - list the main target groups and main means of communication with these groups.

-Evaluation programme - agreement with an independent local university or research institute on methodology to assess the short- and long-term impacts.
+Evaluation programme - agreement with an independent local university or research institute on a methodology to assess the short- and long-term impacts.